Naveenraj Kamalakannan

 Research Interests:

-I am passionate about building scalable deep learning infrastructure and I actively contribute to open-source projects such as Microsoft’s DeepSpeed, Snowflake’s ArcticInference and Nvidia’s NeMo.
+I am passionate about building scalable deep learning infrastructure and I actively contribute to open-source projects such as vLLM, Microsoft’s DeepSpeed, and Snowflake’s ArcticInference.

 I earned my Bachelor's in Electronics Engineering from Vellore Institute of Technology, where I collaborated with Prof. Sudhakar MS on medical image processing, developing the Exponential Pixelating Integral Transform for chest X-ray abnormality detection.